Archival Futures Series

 About the authors:

 Krista McCracken is an award-winning public historian and archivist.
-They work as a Researcher/Curator at Algoma University's Arthur A. Wishart Library and Shingwauk Residential Schools Center in Baawating (Sault Ste.
+They work as a researcher/curator at Algoma University's Arthur A. Wishart Library and Shingwauk Residential Schools Center in Baawating (Sault Ste.
 Marie, Ontario), on the traditional territory of the Anishinaabe and Métis people.
 Krista's work focuses on community archives, residential schools, access, and outreach.

 Skylee-Storm Hogan-Stacey is a public historian, researcher, and analyst currently living and working on the unceded territory of the Algonquin Anishinaabek in Ottowa, Ontario.
-A descendant of the Mohawk Nation of Kahnawà:ke, Skylee-Storm has explored community archival practices, Indigenous archival access, residential school hisotry, Indigenous-Crown legal history, and oral history.
+A descendant of the Mohawk Nation of Kahnawà:ke, Skylee-Storm has explored community archival practices, Indigenous archival access, residential school history, Indigenous-Crown legal history, and oral history.